carolina-mendes-almeida/MDEF/docs/about/me.md

-# Manifesto
+# About me

 > If you have built a perfect demonstration do not remove all traces of the scaffolding by which you have raised it. **- *Clark Maxwell***
 >

-This is my digital research notebook.
+Welcome to my digital research notebook.
 It will consist of a record of procedures, background research, exploratory research, thought process registration, materials and projects that made up my academic year at IAAC as a 22/23 MDEF student.

 ![me at bar torres](../../images/bartorres1.jpg)